-- 1. Net Income After Tax Strong performances of coal and SCPC drove net profits up by 52% quarter-on-quarter.
-Strong global coal prices benefited the Company. - Dividend Payout Strong profitability and high liquidity enables the Company to continue paying generous dividends.
-On 27 March 2017, the board of directors declared Php5 dividend per share, increasing by 25% from last year's Php 4 per share.
+- 1. Net Income After Tax The Company continues to show remarkable operating and financial performance.
+Net profitability increased by 24% YoY. - Dividend Payout Strong profitability and high liquidity enables the Company to continue paying generous dividends.
+On March 27, the board of directors declared Php5 dividend per share, increasing by 25% from last year's Php 4 per share.
 Payout ratio is 53%, vis-à-vis the Company's policy of at least 20%. - 3.
-Debt-to-Equity Ratio Robust earnings in 2016, augmented by Q1 profits boosted Equity, which resulted to improved DE improved of 0.81x from 92x as at the start of the year. - 4.
-Net Profit Margin Net profit margin remains strong at 43% with high earnings from the coal business and significant contribution by SCPC. - 5.
-Current Ratio Healthy cash position and drop in current portion of long-term loans improved Current Ratio improved to 1.71at the end of the period from 1.35 at the start of the year.
+Debt-to-Equity Ratio The slight increase in total debts was sufficiently matched by robust earnings during the period which effectively augmented Equity.
+As a result, DE improved to 0.85x from 0.92x as at the start of the year. - 4.
+Net Profit Margin Net profit margin remains strong at 40% with high earnings from the coal business and significant contribution by SCPC. - Current Ratio Healthy cash position and drop in Accounts Payable and current portion of long-term loans improved Current Ratio to 1.69 at the end of the period from 1.35 at the start of the year.
 The Company set an internal current ratio threshold of at least 1.00.